 What counts as personal data may include more than you initially realise.
 Our guide explains what personal data is according to UK data protection law.

 Personal data is information that relates to an identified or identifiable person who could be identified, directly or indirectly based on the information.

 For example, your name, address, and date of birth were all already considered personal identifiers under the Data Protection Act 1998.

 Personal data is regulated by the Data Protection Act.
 The EU-wide General Data Protection Regulation (GDPR), brought into UK law on 25 May 2018 under the newly revised Data Protection Act 2018, broadened the definition of what counts as personal data.

-Under existing and new data protection rules anyone who processes personal information must make sure that the information is (amongst other things):
+Under existing and new data protection rules anyone who processes personal information must make sure that the information is: